kubernetes-csi/external-attacher/README.md

 ## Overview

 In short, it's an external controller that monitors `VolumeAttachment` objects and attaches/detaches volumes to/from nodes.
-Full design can be found at Kubernetes proposal at https://github.com/kubernetes/community/pull/1258.
-TODO: update the link after merge.
+Full design can be found at Kubernetes proposal at [container-storage-interface.md](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/container-storage-interface.md)
 There is no plan to implement a generic external attacher library, csi-attacher is the only external attacher that exists.
 If this proves false in future, splitting a generic external-attacher library should be possible with some effort.

 ## Design